Skip to main content

 Why should I remortgage?

-Remortgaging gives you the opportunity to switch mortgage deals to one that is more suited to your needs, whether that’s one with lower interest rates, more flexible terms, or both.
+Remortgaging gives you the opportunity to switch mortgage deals to one that is more suited to your needs, whether it has lower interest rates, more flexible terms, or both.
 You can also remortgage to increase your borrowing, either when moving to a more expensive property, or simply to make use of the equity built up in your home.

 To make the best of your remortgage options, timing is absolutely essential, so it’s important to understand when is a good time to remortgage, based on your current circumstances.